Pinto Valley Mine, Arizona, US

 In addition to the 1st place honours in the four events, the Minto team placed second overall which qualified them to compete in the National Western Regional Competition later in the year, where they took 1st place in Written Exams against nine other top qualifying surface mine rescue teams form across Western Canada and northwestern US.

-Capstone was also awarded "Mid Cap Deal of the Year" for the acquisition of the Pinto Valley Mine in Arizona, at the Mining Journal Outstanding Achievement Awards, December 4, 2013, London, UK.
+In 2013, Capstone was awarded "Mid Cap Deal of the Year" for the acquisition of the Pinto Valley Mine in Arizona, at the Mining Journal Outstanding Achievement Awards in London, UK.
 Nominated and selected by the mining and investment community, the Mining Journal Outstanding Achievement Awards recognize and reward, excellence, innovation and courage from across the globe.